 Opponents of Trump's travel ban look to score another win

 President Donald Trump speaks during a news conference with Japanese Prime Minister Shinzo Abe, Friday, Feb.
 10, 2017, in the East Room of the White House in Washington.
-WASHINGTON - Opponents of President Donald Trump's travel ban sought Friday to rack up another legal victory against the measure, believing they have the administration on the defensive after a federal appeals court refused to reinstate the order.
+When a judge who helped derail President Donald Trump's travel ban was hit with online threats, the abuse raised safety concerns among jurists across the country.

 Add your comments below